 Our final individual is one who had great influence on Fiat history.
 Engineer Dante Giacosa was born in 1905, and atthe age of 23 began his career at Fiat subsidiary SPA.
 He joined Fiat the following year, and his engineering and managerial talents were behind many of the marque’s great sports cars.
 In the second half of the 1960s the 124 Spider made most every roadster from England seem agricultural, while the 8V was one of the most advanced roadcars of the 1950s.

-At the time of our conversations this most talented engineer was age 90, his mind was still sharp as a tack, and he delighted in speaking about automobiles, history, and his creations.
+At the time of our conversations (as seen in upper photo), this most talented engineer was age 90, his mind was still sharp as a tack, and he delighted in speaking about automobiles, history, and his creations.
 The last time I saw him was in July 1995, and he passed away nine months later.

 As said up front, it has truly been a blessing to have known such individuals.
 Some are still with us and some aren’t, but with the rapid ways the auto industry is changing, they all will likely remain unique.